 This Tummy Comfort tea, with peppermint, chamomile, and lemon balm is also a great option for little ones experiencing tummy troubles.

 4. Take a gentle but effective probiotic- when you’ve got a stomach flu, odds are the bacterial content of your gut are out of whack.
 Balance your gut gently but effectively by using a therapeutic probiotic.
 This one is carefully crafted to be free of allergens, and is highly concentrated so you can take very small amounts and get big results.
-Best of all, it’s safe for the whole family, from toddler up.
-Try this one specially formulated for infants if you’ve got a tiny tot who needs some gut health help.
+Best of all, it’s safe for the whole family.

 5. The “B” and the “A”- The BRAT diet isn’t all bad.
 The reason bananas and applesauce are included in the diet are because they contain resistant starch and pectin, two substances that feed good bacteria in your gut.